 Two types of filters can be used to restrict records to be extracted or included to meet specified criteria.
 The Include/Exclude filter is case sensitive and looks for exact matches between text entered in the list and the data in the field to determine whether a record should be included or not.
 It can be applied to any data type.
 Range filters can only be applied to a field with a Numeric data type.

-The inclusion portion of the theory starts with a database of transactions where the data is categorized into like groups.
-The purpose of doing this categorization is twofold: examining a smaller database is easier, and an anomaly is easier to spot when all the transactions are in common.
+The inclusion portion of the theory starts with a database of transactions where the data is categorized into similar groups.
+The purpose of doing this categorization is twofold: examining a smaller database is more manageable, and an anomaly is easier to spot when all the transactions are uniform.
 The grouping of data is dependent on the fraud scenario.
 Some logical groupings are:

 Geographical business divisions or territories